BuffaloBorn/newClientDevNotes/linuxcmd.md

 If you do not want to have the job going anymore you can issue [ctrl] + c

 A job usually sticks in the shell that it is running in.
-For example you opened a terminal session and decides to run background job and later you close you shell all the children processes will terminate as well.
+For example you opened a terminal session and decide to run background job and later you close you shell all the children processes will terminate as well.
 This is not what we would to happen for background jobs.

 We like to have the background not attached to the shell.
 To accomplish this, you can use the ```nohup```